 Majestic’s Flow Metric score is a domain score that incorporates their Citation Flow and Trust Flow algorithms.
 Trust flow measures how many degrees of separation there are between any given website and a site that Majestic has designated as a “trusted seed site.”
 Citation Flow tries to predict how influential a URL is based on how many other sites link to it.

 Domain Rating from Ahrefs

-Ahrefs’ Domain Rating score calculates the strength of a given domain, based on the quality and quantity of backlinks a website has, as well as the quality of those links.
+Ahrefs’ Domain Rating score calculates the strength of a given domain, based on the quality and quantity of inbound links (backlinks) a website has, as well as the quality of those links.

 Authority Score from SEMrush

 SEMrush’s Authority Score uses machine learning to calculate a site’s quality, popularity, and backlink signals based on organic search data, traffic metrics, and backlink gains or losses.

 John Mueller has addressed this topic directly in the past, stating that Google doesn’t have a website authority score or anything like it.

 In general, Google doesn’t evaluate a site’s authority.
 It’s not something where we would give you a score on authority and say this is the general score for authority on your website.””
 Google

 However, Mueller said that Google uses sitewide signals to look at a website’s overall quality to rank new pages.
 Rather than using an official scoring system, Google looks at domain ranking signals based on a website’s current state rather than past performance or quality.